amrithub/T1A1/README.md

 ## *routers and routing*
 A router is a networking device used to forward data packets between computer networks.
 Also, quite essential for internet, traffic control of data flow is also maintained by router.
 Router acts as a gateway and is placed at a meeting pointof two or more networks.
 A router inspects a packet's header's destination IP address and determines the packet's next hop.

+#### **Define the features of the following technologies that are essential in terms of the development of the internet:**
+  - TCP
+  - HTTP and HTTPS
+  - web browsers (requests, rendering and developer tools)

+  **TCP:**

+  The Transmission Control Protocol (TCP) is one of the most adopted protocols of the Internet protocol suite.
+Initially originated in the Initial network implementation in which it to complement the Internet Protocol (IP).
+Therefore, the entire package is commonly referred to as TCP/IP.
+TCP is responsible to deliver reliable, ordered, and error-checked stream of octets (bytes)between applications running on hosts communicating via an IP network.
+Major internet applications such as the World Wide Web, email, remote administration, and file transfer rely on TCP.
+User Datagram Protocol (UDP) can be used for applications that do not require reliable data stream service.

+  **HTTP and HTTPS**
+  The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
+It is regarded as the foundation of data communication tecchnology for the World Wide Web.
+In World wide Web, hypertext documents include hyperlinks to other resources that is easily accessible to user.
+User can respond by a mouse click or by tapping the screen in a web browser or other ways.

+  Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP)and  is widely used for secure communication over a network.

+  **web browsers (requests, rendering and developer tools)** A web browser (commonly referred to as a browser) is a software application to access information available on the World Wide Web.
+It is a big big web  of network from all over the world. sWhen a user requests a specific website, the web browser retrieves the necessary content from a web server and then displays the resulting web page on the user's device.
+  HTTP Request is a packet of Information that is sent by one computer to another computer to communicate.

+  Browser rendering is performed by an engine called browser rendering engine  which is a Software that renders HTML pages (Web pages).
+It turns the HTML layout tags in the page into the appropriate commands for the operating system.

+  Developer tools are those browsers which we use to search certain website.
+Examples are: mozilla firefox, Google Chrome, Internet Explorer, Opera, Safari

 #### **Q4:Identify THREE data structures used in the Ruby programming language and explain the reasons for using each.**
 ## Data Structures in Ruby:
 3 of the ruby data structures are as below: